mtaouk/mpxv_analyses/README.md

 https://doi.org/10.1002/jmv.29029

-All code developed and central to this publication can be found in the attached .sh file.
+All code developed and central to this publication can be found in the methods.sh file.
 It is not meant to be run but instead contains the methods for each step of analysis.
 File paths are all relative to my local device.